George Hugh Niederauer: Early life

 George Niederauer was born on June 14, 1936 in Los Angeles, California, the only child of George and Elaine Niederauer.
 He attended St. Catherine's Military School in Anaheim, California, and then St. Anthony High School in Long Beach, California; he was a classmate of future Cardinal William Levada.

-After graduating from highs school in 1954, he attended Stanford University in Stanford, Calfornia.
+After graduating from highs school in 1954, he attended Stanford University in Stanford, California.
 During his freshman year, Niederauer decided to enter the priesthood.
 He enrolled at St. John's Seminary in Camarillo, California, earning a Bachelor of Arts degree in philosophy in 1959.
 He further completed his studies with a Bachelor of Sacred Theology degree from the Catholic University of America in Washington, D.C., and a Master of Arts degree in English literature from Loyola Marymount University in Los Angeles in 1962.
 Niederauer also earned a Ph.D. in English Literature at the University of Southern California in Los Angeles.

 Priesthood

-Niederauer was ordained to the priesthood for the Archdiocese of Los Angeles at St. Vibiana Cathedral in Los Angelese on April 30, 1962 by Cardinal James Francis Aloysius McIntyre.
+Niederauer was ordained to the priesthood for the Archdiocese of Los Angeles at St. Vibiana Cathedral in Los Angeles on April 30, 1962 by Cardinal James Francis Aloysius McIntyre.
 The Vatican elevated Niederauer to the rank of honorary prelate of his holiness in 1984.
 Niederauer served as rector of St. John's Seminary in Camarillo from 1987 to 1992.